shopgate-professional-services/ext-loyalty/README.md

 ## Configuration

-### icon
-The icon for TabBar/NavDrawer loyalty link
+- `icon` (string): the icon for TabBar/NavDrawer loyalty link

-### barcodeFormat
-The format of the barcode.
+- `barcodeFormat` (string): the format of the barcode.
 Eg EAN13, CODE128 or CODE39

-### showQrCodeInstead
-If set to true, it will show a QR code instead of barcode
+- `showQrCodeInstead` (boolean): if set to true, it will show a QR code instead of barcode

-### addTabBarItem
-If set to true, it will add a link to loyalty page to TabBar (iOS theme only)
+- `addTabBarItem` (boolean): if set to true, it will add a link to loyalty page to TabBar (iOS theme only)

 ## About Shopgate